How did Real Madrid do in the European Super Cup?

 Casemiro and Isco were the ones who scored the goals against Mourinho’s Manchester United.
 All this after having done the previous year with the trophy against Sevilla.
 This Real Madrid was one of the best teams in its history.

-The Whites lost this time against Atlético de Madrid in a match where the Colchoneros went ahead very quickly on the scoreboard with a goal by Diego Costa that went ahead of the two White central defenders (at that time Ramos and Varane).
+The Whites lost on this occasion against Atlético de Madrid in a game in which the Colchoneros went ahead very quickly on the scoreboard with a goal by Diego Costa that went ahead of the two White central defenders (at that time Ramos and Varane).
 Real Madrid began the Lopetegui era and the post Cristiano era.
 They lost in extra time 3-2.

 #Real #Madrid #European #Super #Cup